18 Jun Learning Spanish: Spanish Phrasal Verbs

 Translation: My grandpa gave up smoking three years ago.

-Example: Me di cuenta de que me había olvidado mi tarjeta de metro.
+Example: Me di cuenta de que se me había olvidado mi tarjeta de metro.

 Translation: I realized I had forgotten my metro card.

-- Echar de menos: This is how the Spanish people say they miss something or someone.
+This is how the Spanish people say they miss something or someone.
 You may have already learned the word “extrañar”, which is the typical way to express this sentiment in Latin American countries.
-However, if you want to learn Spanish for Spain, you should try to use “echar de menos”!
+However, if you want to learn Spanish from Spain, you should try to use “echar de menos”!

 Example: ¡Echo de menos la comida de mi madre!